 The amount of funding that farmers receive varies by practice—for some projects, farmers receive a flat rate per acre, while other practices are reimbursed at a percentage of the total cost.

 Most cost-share programs also provide some level of technical assistance.
 Most often this is provided by local specialists who can help farmers design and implement practices that work best for their land.

 Farms cover approximately one-third of the 64,000-square-mile Chesapeake Bay watershed, an area of land second only to forests.
 From Virginia's Shenandoah Valley to Central Pennsylvania to Maryland's Eastern Shore, agriculture is an integral part of the Chesapeake's history and cultural identity.
 The region's farm economy supports thousands of jobs and produces food for millions of Americans.

 Farmland and open spaces also serve as precious natural filters for our water by soaking up rainfall before it reaches streams and the Bay; preserving this land is especially important as development occurs across the watershed and small family farms disappear.

 With so much resting on farmers' success, providing consistent, targeted, and effective support for cost-share programs is critical for states to achieve the 2025 pollution reduction goals outlined in the Chesapeake Clean Water Blueprint.
 Maryland, Pennsylvania, and Virginia—the states that account for 90 percent of the watershed's pollution—are relying on farms to make 52 percent, 93 percent , and 77 percent respectively of their remaining nitrogen reductions.

-Despite the important role cost-share programs play, resources vary greatly across the states, and Pennsylvania does not yet have a true cost-share program at all.
+Despite the important role cost-share programs play, resources vary greatly across the states.